bmanders716/bmanders716.github.io/cookbook.md

 Dish them in a circle on a border of mashed potatoes.

-Strain the gravy over, and put a _macÈdoine_ of vegetables in the centre.
+Strain the gravy over, and put a _macÈ§Øine_ of vegetables in the centre.

-Croustards ‡ la Reine.
+Croustards ‡†¨a Reine.

 _Ingredients_--Some puff pastry.
                A little _quenelle_ meat (_see_ Quenelles of Veal).
                1 gill of white sauce.
-               3†oz. of cold chicken minced.
+               3‡Ø∫. of cold chicken minced.
-               1†oz. of cooked ham minced.
+               1‡Ø∫. of cooked ham minced.
                2 or 3 button mushrooms finely chopped.
                2 tablespoonfuls of cream.
                A little thick white sauce.